 Where there is evidence of poor practice, the IRO will consider what action is needed to bring this to the attention of the relevant and appropriate managers - see Section 14, Monitoring of Review Decisions.

-It is also the IRO responsibility to focus on problem resolution - see Section 15, Problem Resolution.
+It is also the IRO responsibility to focus on outcome resolution - see Section 15, Problem Resolution and Management Alert.

-9. The Role of the Looked After Children's Review in Achieving Permanence for the Child
+9. The Role of the Review in Achieving Permanence for the Child

 The Independent Reviewing Officer (IRO) must check that the child's Care Plan includes a Permanence Plan with measurable milestones and a contingency plan should the preferred plans not materialise.

-At the second Looked After Children's Review, there is a requirement to focus on the Permanence Plan, to ensure it provides permanence for the child within a timescale which is realistic, achievable and meets the child's needs.
+At the second Review, there is a requirement to focus on the Permanence Plan, to ensure it provides permanence for the child within a timescale which is realistic, achievable and meets the child's needs.

 If it is considered that the chosen avenue to permanence is not viable, the IRO should ensure that the social worker arranges, as a matter of urgency, to consider the most appropriate permanent alternative.